vegardit/haxe-concurrent/README.md

 [Executor](https://github.com/vegardit/haxe-concurrent/blob/master/src/hx/concurrent/executor/Executor.hx) implementations that allow to execute functions concurrently and to schedule tasks for later/repeated execution.

-On platform with the thread support (C++, C#, Neko, Python, Java) threads are used to realize true concurrent execution, on other platforms `haxe.Timer` is used to at least realize async execution.
+On platform with the thread support (C++, C#, Eval, HashLink, Neko, Python, Java) threads are used to realize true concurrent execution, on other platforms `haxe.Timer` is used to at least realize async execution.

 ```haxe